Jeep Wrangler Sputtering On Acceleration (SOLVED)

 - Coil Rail

-So there’s a host of possible causes why your Wrangler can become sluggish and sputter under load.
 The above-mentioned solutions will vary, depending on which year model Wrangler you own.
 The bad Valve springs, for example, are only related to the older model TJs, which were synonymous with this problem.

-Various codes should appear, some of which you can safely ignore, as well as a CHECK ENGINE light.
-We’ll get into that in more detail a bit later.
+- Various codes should appear, some of which you can safely ignore, as well as a CHECK ENGINE light.

 Now that we have that out of the way, let’s now look at a few possible solutions to your sputtering woes.

 The below solutions cover a wide range of Wrangler models, which can include the 2.5 as well as 4.0 models ranging from the TJ and upwards.
 When replacing electrical sensors and other components, always insist on genuine Mopar parts for optimal performance.
-3rd party components might be cheaper, however, they can cause additional problems later down the line, resulting in your vehicle not performing optimally.
-Sub-standard 3rd party components could even result in the issue not being resolved, even though the correct component was replaced.
-Remember, you buy cheap, you buy twice!

 Ok, let’s get into it!